 Anita Walz is the Assessment, Open Education & Online Learning Environments Librarian at Virginia Tech’s University Libraries.
 She holds a Masters in Library & Information Science (University of Illinois) and an undergraduate degree in Economics (Wheaton College (IL)).
 She worked as a librarian for thirteen years in a variety of special, government, academic, and school libraries.
 She first learned about Open Access and Open Access journals in 2006 while working at the World Bank’s Sectoral & IT Resource Center.
 She is currently intrigued by copyright, open licensing, economics, student success, teaching & learning, and innovative problem solving.
 She hopes to raise awareness, encourage critical analysis and creative application of open licensing to benefit faculty instruction and student learning.
 For more information on the University Libraries’ Open Education initiative, see her OER Guide.
 To email her, add @vt.edu to arwalz.

-Philip Young is the Scholarly Communications Librarian at Virginia Tech’s University Libraries, where he previously worked as a cataloging/metadata librarian.
+Philip Young is the Institutional Repository Manager for VTechWorks at Virginia Tech’s University Libraries, where he previously served as scholarly communication librarian and cataloging/metadata librarian.
 He holds master’s and bachelor’s degrees from the University of Tennessee.
-In 2009 he wrote a white paper for the university’s Commission on Research, The Serials Crisis and Open Access.
-About a year later he gave a presentation about open access to Faculty Senate.
-His papers and presentations are archived in Virginia Tech’s institutional repository, VTechWorks, and he encourages all faculty, staff, and students to archive scholarly work there.
+In 2009 he wrote a white paper for the university’s Commission on Research, The Serials Crisis and Open Access, which was followed by a presentation to Faculty Senate.
+His papers and presentations are archived in VTechWorks, and he encourages all faculty, staff, and students to archive scholarly work there.
 He also has research profiles on ORCID, Publons, and Google Scholar.
 To email him, add @vt.edu to pyoung1.